PetukkaS/petukkas.github.io/docs/02_fysiikka/02_yliopistofysiikka/yliopistofysiikka_aihepiiri_01/yliopistiofysiikka_aihe_01.md

 ---
-title: Subfolder 2 Testpage 2
+title: Yliopistofysiikka aihe 01
 layout: default
-parent: Fysiikka
+parent: Yliopistofysiikka aihepiiri 1
 katex: true
 ---

-Subfolder 2, subpage 2
+Ensimmäinen yliopistofysiikan aihe.

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$